spxp/spxp-specs/SPXP-Spec.md

 ```
 If a JSON object solely consists of a `seqts`  and a `private` member, it does not need to be signed.
 Signing these
 objects is even discouraged to save space and avoid a false feeling of authenticity.
-Additional Authenticated Data (AAD) can be included in the signature, which is used to prevent session replay attacks
+Additional Authenticated Data (AAD) can be included in the signature, which is used to bind the authenticity of a JWE
-when encrypted data is published.
+object to the signature of the decrypted plaintext (see also [12.4](#124-private-data-and-signatures)).

 #### 9.1.1 Canonical JSON
 Canonical JSON is the shortest serialization with lexicographically sorted members in objects.
 This means in particular: